Learning from the Experts

 The longevity of the program and the dedication of its faculty make CPTC’s Aviation Maintenance Technician Program stand out.
 The program’s students also average among the highest pass rates in the nation for FAA certification.

 Students who enter the program start with Doyon, who teaches general subjects and all things electrical.

-Doyon, who is also the Department Chair for Aviation, Aerospace and Composites, has 43 years of industry experience.
+Doyon, who is also the Department Chair, has 43 years of aviation and aerospace industry experience.
 He worked in general aviation before he came to CPTC to teach 13 years ago.